muquit/privategpt/README.md

 I played with some epub documents from https://www.gutenberg.org/ and the results seems to vary of the document.
 This is a work in progress ...

-The folloiwng are needed to create embeddings for EPUB files:
+The following are needed to create EMBEDDINGS for EPUB files:

 - pandoc binary
 - langchain_community unstructured, "unstructured[epub]" and pacdoc python